Duval County DWI Guide

 Immediate Steps (First 24 Hours)

-- Transportation to Duval Jail: Following the arrest, you will be transported to the Duval County jail for booking.
+- Transportation and Booking: You'll be transported to the Travis County Correctional Complex for booking.

-- Phone Calls: You will generally be allowed to make a phone call shortly after booking.
-This is a critical opportunity to contact a family member, friend, or, most importantly, a DUI attorney.
+- Phone Calls: You will be allowed to make a phone call shortly after booking.
+Use this opportunity to contact a family member or a DUI attorney.

-- Release from Jail: You will be released from jail once bail is posted, either by you, a family member, or a bail bondsman.
-It's crucial to remember all conditions of your release.
+- Release from Jail: You can be released once bail is posted.
+You can post bail yourself, have a family member or friend do so, or use a bail bondsman.

 Critical Deadlines

-- Court Appearance Dates: You will receive a notice to appear in court (called a "citation" or "summons").
-Mark this date clearly on your calendar and be sure to attend.
-Missing your court date can result in a warrant for your arrest.
+- Court Appearance Dates: You will receive a notice to appear in court.
+Missing this date can result in a warrant for your arrest.

-- License Suspension Timeline: If you fail to request an ALR hearing or if you lose the hearing, your license will be suspended.
-The length of the suspension depends on the circumstances of your case and whether you have prior DUI convictions.
+- License Suspension Timeline: If you fail to request an ALR hearing or lose the hearing, your license will be suspended.
+The length of suspension depends on your case and prior convictions.

 Local Resources

-Here are some resources that may be helpful to you in Duval County:
+Here are some resources that may be helpful in Duval County: